teamplanes/preflight-checklist-app/README.md

   won't be marked down if you don't have this setup!
 - Disable GitHub Copilot, if you have it installed
 - Have a look at the code but try not to make any changes
+- **Please make sure you have your browser permissions set such that you can share your screen on the call**

 ## What to Expect
 - Your paired engineer will be talking you through features or updates that we